 It wasn’t good for me and I knew it.
 But I had so much to do!

 I ended up burnt out.
 One day my arms refused to let me type and my head was pounding so much that I could barely look at the screen.
 I suffered from eye strain.
 That’s why I decided to buy glasses online from here at https://www.glasseshut.co.uk/.
+I also use sunglasses whenever I go outside to help cover my eyes.
 To make matters worse, I just didn’t feel like working.
-I didn’t want to put the effort in for my clients, and I just wanted shut up shop for the day.
+I didn’t want to put in the effort for my clients, and I just wanted to shut up shop for the day.

 I realized then just how important it was to step away from work now and then.